LambdaTest/pytest-selenium-hyperexecute-sample/README.md

   ]
 ```

-HyperExecute also facilitates the provision to download the artefacts on your local machine.
-To download the artefacts, click on Artefacts button corresponding to the associated TestID.
+HyperExecute also facilitates the provision to download the artifacts on your local machine.
+To download the artifacts, click on Artifacts button corresponding to the associated TestID.

 <img width="1425" alt="pytest_matrix_artefacts_1" src="https://user-images.githubusercontent.com/1688653/160328061-7f20fcfc-0b98-4aac-b495-7f3147d9dfa5.png">

-Now, you can download the artefacts by clicking on the Download button as shown below:
+Now, you can download the artifacts by clicking on the Download button as shown below:

 <img width="1425" alt="pytest_matrix_artefacts_2" src="https://user-images.githubusercontent.com/1688653/160328072-a4585e4a-c8c0-43bc-b229-a823467d63ac.png">

 ## Test Execution

 The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *yaml/pytest_hyperexecute_matrix_sample.yaml*).
 Run the following command on the terminal to trigger the tests in Python files on the HyperExecute grid.
-The *--download-artifacts* option is used to inform HyperExecute to download the artefacts for the job.
+The *--download-artifacts* option is used to inform HyperExecute to download the artifacts for the job.

 ```bash
 ./concierge --download-artifacts --config --verbose yaml/pytest_hyperexecute_matrix_sample.yaml